 If you are looking to apply for any faculty position at a university or college, your adjunct faculty cover letter will differ from the standard business cover letter.

 The cover letter you write will, in most cases, be reviewed by the HR department’s staff to determine if you are the best candidate for the position.
 After being reviewed, it will then be forwarded to the search committee, which is usually comprised mostly of academic deans and faculty members.
 These people will then dive deep into your adjunct faculty cover letter and resume than would be normal in the business world.
-They will also, in most cases, be interested in the theoretical fundamentals for your work than any typical recruiter.
+They will also, in most cases, be more interested in the theoretical fundamentals of your work than any typical recruiter.

 How to Write

 Following are the steps for writing an adjunct faculty cover letter:

 - Include your full name and contact info at the very top of the cover letter

 - Start the letter by professionally addressing the recipient by their name and professional title

 - Mention where you saw the job advert and your interest in the position